-Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs Web Course
+Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs Web Course (Introductory Web Course)

 This two-week course consists of six (6) one-hour lessons.
 Each lesson includes a recorded video lecture with slides, supplemental readings and resource tools, as well as interactive activities and knowledge checks.
 There is no set date or time you have to log into the web course.
 It is largely self-directed and self-paced, but you must complete all required coursework by the last day of the course.